 Other course variations include the integrated vocational pathway BMS degree.
 This is usually taken by employees of NHS pathology laboratories and includes one day of study per week at DMU with vocational assessment of laboratory competence.
 In addition, the specialist modules can also be taken by those individuals requiring continuing professional development or ‘top up’ to make their own degrees suitable for registration purposes.

-A MSc programme, again accredited by the Institute of Biomedical Science, is also available for experienced biomedical scientitsts in NHS pathology laboratories in all the major pathology specialities who require a postgraduate qualification for career advancement.
+A MSc programme is also available for experienced biomedical scientitsts in all the major pathology specialities who require a postgraduate qualification for career advancement.
 A professional doctorate programme is also available for NHS pathology biomedical scientists.

 Students pursue their own research interests in a final year project working closely with staff at the university, or out on project placements, for example in local hospital laboratories.